MohamadDalal/hyperbolic-generalized-category-discovery/Notes_HypCD.md

 HypCD has absolutely no gradient modifications.
 At least in train script HypCD uses a projection head that is missing the last layer, which goes from bottleneck dim to out dim.
 However, this is fine, since the bottleneck dim can be used as out_dim, as the hidden_dim still exists for hidden layers.

+While the parameters in the HypCD code have curvature at 0.1 and clipping at 1.2, the paper says they use curvature of 0.05 and clipping at 2.3 for fine-grained datasets at least.